cdklabs/cdk-ssm-documents/API.md

 The additional parameters to provide to your install, uninstall, or update scripts.

 Each parameter must be prefixed with SSM_.
-You can reference a Parameter Store parameter in your additional arguments by using the convention {{ssm:parameter-name}}.
+You can reference a Parameter Store parameter in your additional arguments by using the convention {{ ssm:parameter-name }}.
 To use the additional parameter in your install, uninstall, or update script, you must reference the parameter as an environment variable using the syntax appropriate for the operating system.
 For example, in PowerShell, you reference the SSM_arg argument as $Env:SSM_arg.